kaine0x00/dotfiles/README.md

 - Nvim tree for file navigation with nice simple icons
 - Undotree with physical backup on system dirs
 - Added tmux configuration and neovim compatibility (move between panels with C-vim movement motions hjkl)
+- Auto closing of brackets, cruly braces, quotation and more

 ### Neovim AppImage